cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 - Prefer test names that explain the scientific case and the expected routing decision.
-- Where bootstrap dispatch matters, tests should state whether the case is expected to use the fast path, safe fallback, or no bootstrap at all.
+- Where bootstrap dispatch matters, tests should state whether the case is expected to use the optimized path, exact tiled bootstrap, or no bootstrap at all.

 FAIR4RS implications
 ====================